BodgeMaster/new_dawn_mirror/notes/story.md

 * James the nomad shows up with his dog
   * only Michelle is there, Jack and Annie are still on their way
   * He is mildly obsessed with space after seeing all sorts of images taken with telescopes
-  * on his way to Siren’s Song because the observatory there is supposedly somewhat intact
+  * on his way to Sentinel Shores because the observatory there is supposedly somewhat intact
     * he wants to see if he can make a telescope work
     * Something happens that will convince him to stay at the bunker
       * possibly the topic of the moon base gets discussed
 * Jack and Michelle will be working on getting in touch with the moon
   * turns out their communications dish and equipment is far too gone to be repaired due to a river changing course or some other destructive event
-  * James suggests they should check out the observatory in Siren’s Song
+  * James suggests they should check out the observatory in Sentinel Shores
-* They go on a "day trip" to Siren’s Song to take a look at the observatory
+* They go on a "day trip" to Sentinel Shores to take a look at the observatory
   * looks good but missing any kind of computer equipment (looted after or removed before the apocalypse)
   * has an optical telescope and a dish
   * when talking about the lack of computers, the nomad remembers that he saw a lot of computer stuff in Rogue Tides